 A more gratifying brewing experience

-Pour over java will give you more out of the same beans you would have used in your electric drip coffee machine.
-Plus, it is a much more gratifying experience when you brew your coffee manually!
+Pour-over coffee will give you more out of the same beans you would have used in your electric drip coffee machine.
+Plus, brewing pour-overs is a much more gratifying experience when you brew your coffee manually!